onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 Presence
 +++++++++

-The ``presence`` keyword may be defined as ‘required’ or ‘optional’.
-If not provided, the element is assumed to be ‘optional’.
+The ``presence`` keyword may be defined as 'required' or 'optional'.
+If not provided, the element is assumed to be 'optional'.

 Examples: